0xevilox/Recon-Methodology/README.md

 # Recon Methodology

-# Little Intro

-I'm vignesh an application security specialist and in my spare time I love to hunt for bugs.
-I just started with bug bounty (4 weeks ago) on HackerOne and like most of you guys, I want to share my resources and other things.
-I consider myself to be in the beginner phase of the bug bounty sector but I try to learn every day.
-So if you have any suggestions, advice, tips, tricks, tools let me know !

 This document is based on my own research but mostly on the talk of [Jhaddix](https://twitter.com/Jhaddix) - __The Bug Hunters Methodology v3__.

 Why am I sharing this?
 Everything I've learned is from guys like __Jhaddix__.
 These people shares all the knowledge they have, to give other hackers to opportunity to grow.